 It’s a constant, nagging question.
-How much can anything, let alone leadership, be taught.
+How much can anything, let alone leadership, be taught?
 For years I’ve told my writing students that their ability to write will come 40% from just writing themselves, 40% from reading, and only 20% from what I teach them—and that last could be a generous estimate.
 From just writing and reading will come a feeling for the resonances of words, the rhythms of sentences, the pace of an entire composition.
 And these percentages don’t take into account what may be the most important thing of all: what, as Quinn might say, “emanates from principled living.”
-Here “principled living” could be taken more broadly as meaning the intensity with which writers live and feel the human condition—this last, and also mysterious phrase, perhaps finally boiling down to how much empathy writers have for themselves and others.
+Here “principled living” could be taken more broadly as meaning the intensity with which writers live and feel the “human condition.”
+This last phrase—also mysterious—perhaps finally boils down to how much empathy writers have for others…and for themselves.

 How do you develop that?
-There’s certainly lots of books, each containing lists pointing to more lists in a nearly infinite regression, all purporting to guide us there.
+There’s certainly lots of books, each containing lists pointing to more lists in a nearly infinite regression, all supposed to guide us there.
 But maybe only 20% there.
-And that’s IF we understand that those lists are finally just approximations, more or less honest, that could help lead us to—not through—more difficult, mysterious, powerful places in our selves.
+And that’s IF we understand that those lists are finally just approximations, more or less honest, that could help lead us to more difficult, mysterious, powerful places in our selves.

 ♦ This article is part of a series on John Greenleaf’s The Servant as Leader.
 Go to the series’ Lead Post.